 Emergency procedures will be posted in each radioactive materials use and storage area.
 The management of the Authorized User or the Authorized User or his/her designee is responsible for ensuring that all individuals that may need to follow the emergency procedures be trained with respect to those procedures.
+Training on emergency procedures is also included in the Radiation Safety Training course.
 Such training will be documented.
 Radiation Safety Office/EHS will provide support as needed.